herrera-luis/terraform_kubernetes_gcp/README.md

 ### Changes that you need to make to use this repository

-In order to use this repository with your personal GCP account and repository you need to change the values on
+In order to use this repository with your personal GCP account and repository you need to change the values on:

+**infrastructure/kubernetes/variable.tf**  (Optional, these properties have a default value for demo purposes)

+* gke_username
+* gke_password

 **infrastructure/app/deployment.yaml**